COVID PLANNING

 Hear directly from Artistic Directors David Ying and Phillip Ying about studying solo and chamber music in the Festival’s flexible and nurturing environment.

 Start by creating a SlideRoom account.
 The basic information in your SlideRoom account (name, email, phone, address) will be the info we see in your application.
+If you already have a SlideRoom account, please make sure your contact information is up to date.

 Then, share some additional information: